 As long as you meet all these requirements, the prenuptial agreement will go into effect on the day you get married.

 A lot less than you’d expect.
 In general, there are two ways to make a prenup which will hold up in court:

 - Hire a lawyer to draft the agreement for one spouse, then have another lawyer read over the agreement for the other spouse.

 - Draft the prenup yourself, then have each spouse hire a lawyer to review the agreement.

 For simple prenups, you can write the agreement yourself, and then have a lawyer look it over for each of you.

-For more in-depth agreements, you’ll want a lawyer to draft the agreement so that it will hold up in court.
-This option takes more time, and since lawyers often charge by the hour, having a lawyer draft your prenup will cost more.
+For more in-depth agreements, you’ll want a lawyer to draft the agreement so that it will have a better chance of holding up in court.
+This option takes more time, and, since lawyers often charge by the hour, having a lawyer draft your prenup will cost more.